greymetall/python_base_learning/README.md

 # python_base_learning
-here are my python studies and homework (clone to github from gitlab)
+here are my python studies and homeworks (clone to github from gitlab)